Pybonacci/ipy2wp/README.md

 Publish an IPython notebook on a wordpress site using xmlrpc

-This tool is far from being perfect but it allows you to publish an IPython notebook on a worpress site using xmlrpc from the command line or from the notebook itself.
+This tool is far from being perfect but it allows you to publish an IPython notebook on a wordpress site using xmlrpc from the command line or from the notebook itself.

 Usage
 =====